 Suidobashi Heavy Industry is the name that Kurata operates under, believing that establishing a company would be the first step toward mass production.
 The group first gained attention back in July when it opened a website letting people order their own custom mechs, starting from the low price of $1.35 million.
 The team has received over 3,000 orders both in Japan and overseas, but so far all the customers have backed out before paying.
 "It's funny to see the panicked emails come in from people abroad, saying they thought it was a joke," says Kurata.

-Luckily, Suidobashi isn’t expecting to turn a profit anytime soon; the blacksmith has said only those that think profits are a waste of time are fit for his team.
+Luckily, Suidobashi isn’t expecting to turn a profit anytime soon; the blacksmith has said that only people who think profits are a waste of time are fit for his team.
 The man in charge also has another advantage of sorts: all of the money that has gone into Kuratas is his, so no one is beholden to the whims of financial sponsors.
 He explains that "it takes money to make things, and it takes money to borrow more money.
 My thinking was that if I paid for the whole thing myself I could get it done more cheaply."

 Building the robot took a lot of trial and error.
 Rather than start with engineering diagrams, Kurata’s starting point was a series of scale models.
 When it came time to start the build, the artist found that he didn’t know very much about electronics or hydraulics, and was forced to pick things up as he went along.
 Even now, all of the mech’s assembly is handled by Kurata, who slings the massive slabs of metal around his workshop single-handedly with an overhead crane he bought from Yahoo Auctions.
 He would like to experiment with walking mechanisms, but current space and equipment constraints make that difficult.
 Remedying the situation is apparently the first thing on his agenda.